LivelyDismay/magnum-opus/postinstall.md

 Apply the `Opus v9` Preset.
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/applypreset.png)

-Please read the Terminal outside of Vault 111, and take the Holotape with you.
+**Please read the Terminal outside of Vault 111, and take the Holotape with you.** This serves as an in-game FAQ and will help you understand some of the new systems in Magnum Opus.
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/v8term.png)

 That's it!
 Have fun!